Fine Gael Logo

 The updated 90s logo vividly represented Fine Gael’s commitment to the European Union.

 A series of stars arcs across the sky, growing in size.
-The brightest and largest star illuminates the abbreviation at the center of the emblem.
+The brightest and largest star illuminates the emblem’s center.

 2000s – today

 The emblem was created during significant political changes and reforms in Ireland.
-It reflects Fine Gael’s commitment to modernization and uniting the nation based on shared values and principles.
-At this time, the party actively promoted the idea of unity and collaborative work for the country’s benefit, expressed in the new visual style.
+It reflects Fine Gael’s commitment to modernization and to uniting the nation around shared values and principles.
+At this time, the party actively promoted unity and collaboration for the country’s benefit, as reflected in the new visual style.

 The logo’s central element is a star with sharp, multicolored edges.
 The new rays appearing on the sides symbolize the movement’s branches.
 The gradient transitions highlight the union of people with common views and interests within the political system.
 The sharp rays emphasize the country’s firm stance on key issues of its development.